 ARTIFICIAL FREE WILL

-To clarify, it is the change in our own behavior and perception--that is the product.
+We are the product.
+The change in our own behavior & perception--that is the product.

 Big Data has better predictions of what we will do and who we are.